 - Happens in One Piece during the Skypiea arc, when the Straw Hats are attempting to go to Skypiea despite having been jeered and thrown out of Mock Town for bringing it up.
 Later on, the town drunk, while relieving himself in the harbor, finds newly-delivered copies of the latest updated pirate bounties, and sees Luffy's and Zoro's bounties; despite his drunken state, he remembers that Luffy's bounty was earlier revealed to be 30 million berries, lower than local thug Bellamy's 55 million, and casually dismisses Luffy and Zoro as weaklings for having been beaten up by Bellamy's gang (though actually, Luffy and Zoro chose not to fight back).
 Then he manages to count off the number of zeroes on Luffy's new bounty paper, sees that it's 100 million berries...and promptly snaps back sober with a very frightened expression on realizing what kind of people Bellamy chose to pick a fight with.

-- Played with in the Naruto fanfic Everto.
+- Invoked in the Naruto fanfic Everto.
 When Sasuke is injured badly, Naruto calls up a drunk Tsunade and uses his demon Compelling Voice to make her sober enough to treat him.
-Apparently he did it mostly unconsciously.
+Apparently he does it mostly unconsciously.

-- Adam from Hot Tub Time Machine takes coke, weed and mushrooms in his hotel room and can't even get up from the floor.
-Then his son bursts into the room and tells him he needs his help.
+- Adam from Hot Tub Time Machine takes coke, weed, and mushrooms in his hotel room and can't even get up from the floor.
+His nephew, Jacob, then bursts into the room and tells him he needs his help.
 Adam is completely sober in the next scene.

 - Independence Day: David (Jeff Goldblum) has his inspiration for how to use a virus to hack the alien invaders' computers while too drunk to stand up.
 He then manages what appears to be a highly complex programming task without missing a beat.